Florida International hosts Charlotte following Lovett’s 25-point game | WTOP News

 BOTTOM LINE: Florida International hosts the Charlotte 49ers after Eric Lovett scored 25 points in Florida International’s 86-82 loss to the Louisiana Tech Bulldogs.

-The Panthers are 10-2 on their home court.
-Florida International has a 6-6 record against teams above .500.
+The Panthers have gone 10-2 at home.
+Florida International averages 12.8 turnovers per game and is 6-2 when it has fewer turnovers than its opponents.

-The 49ers are 5-4 against C-USA opponents.
-Charlotte ranks eighth in C-USA scoring 30.7 points per game in the paint led by Jahmir Young averaging 2.9.
+The 49ers are 5-4 in conference play.
+Charlotte is ninth in C-USA scoring 69.5 points per game and is shooting 46.0%.

+The Panthers and 49ers match up Monday for the first time in C-USA play this season.

-TOP PERFORMERS: Tevin Brewer is averaging 15.3 points and 5.9 assists for the Panthers.
+TOP PERFORMERS: Tevin Brewer is shooting 40.9% and averaging 15.2 points for the Panthers.
 Denver Jones is averaging 10.8 points over the last 10 games for Florida International.

-Young is shooting 46.4% and averaging 18.7 points for the 49ers.
+Jahmir Young is averaging 19 points, 5.4 rebounds and 3.6 assists for the 49ers.
 Austin Butler is averaging 9.9 points over the last 10 games for Charlotte.

 LAST 10 GAMES: Panthers: 4-6, averaging 68.3 points, 31.5 rebounds, 13.6 assists, 4.9 steals and 4.3 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 73.7 points per game.